manikjain/laravel-api-aws/readme.md

 2. RDS DB is accessible over a public endpoint.
 This was done to make it easier to connect to the MySQL instance from my local machine.
 Ideally, the RDS DB exist in a private subnet in a non-default VPC and made accessible via a jumphost in the same VPC.
 3. App Runner connects to the RDS DB via public internet.
 Once RDS is made private in a VPC, App Runner could be configured to privately connect to the RDS instance via VPC connectors.
 4. Redis/Memcached were not used (/disabled) with the api to keep the deployment simple.
+5. Redundancy: The setup doesn't use replication.
+Replication/Fault tolderance/High availability could be setup for RDS and the API (using another service other than App Runner).

 ## Folder structure